Renault Zoe - Practicality, comfort and boot space

 Leg room, head room & passenger space

-There’s a decent amount of space in the Zoe for five occupants, and the rear seats will even accommodate six-footers on a short journey.
-However, the upright seating position means they may not be terribly comfortable for long.
-The driver’s seat is not adjustable for height (because of the position of the batteries), and although the steering wheel moves for reach and rake, some drivers have reported that it’s difficult to find the ideal seating position.
+There’s just enough space in the Zoe for five occupants, and the rear seats will even accommodate six-footers on a short journey.
+However, the upright seating position and high floor means they may not be terribly comfortable for long.
+The driver’s seat is not adjustable for height (because of the position of the batteries), and although the steering wheel moves for reach and rake, we’ve found it’s difficult to find the ideal seating position if you’re on the tall side.

 In this review

-- 5Practicality, comfort and boot space - currently readingLook beyond the limited range, and the all-electric ZOE is as practical as any other supermini on the market
+- 5Practicality, comfort and boot space - currently readingThe Zoe is as practical as any other supermini on the market, though cabin space is limited